 Always put your best foot forward and promote the positive things you do.
 When people look for you, they will see the positive, exactly what you want them to see.
 Make sure your Facebook, Linkedin, and Instagram pages sparkle with accurate information about yourself and your business.

 Fortify your brand name: Keep new and fresh material about yourself out there through press releases and new content in your site.
 And if you don’t have the resources or wherewithal to do it, hire someone like ReputationChanger.com to help.
 It’s really OK to use outside experts.
 After all, when was the last time you filled your own cavities?

 Stein told us that ReputationChanger.com developed an intricate system to alter the result of Internet searches.
 By distributing a set of U.S.-based researchers, they “out-search” the offending terms and effectively populate “Auto Complete” with new positive search terms.

-Like almost anything in business, it’s critical to be a master of the system, or hire someone who is.
-Which leads us to…
+Like almost anything in business, it’s critical to be a master of the system or hire someone who is.
+This leads us to…